What Is Optic Nerve Regeneration?

 Evidence from the Literature

-- Striatech OptoDrum was the primary functional endpoint, documenting that visual acuity lost to aging and glaucoma was measurably and durably restored following OSK reprogramming.
+- Striatech OptoDrum was the primary functional endpoint, documenting that visual function impaired in the study’s glaucoma and ageing paradigms was measurably and durably restored following OSK reprogramming.
 This is the landmark application of OptoDrum to functional vision restoration in a combined aging-glaucoma model, establishing the assay as a benchmark efficacy measure for epigenetic reprogramming gene therapies.

 04Does Enhancing Postsynaptic Neuronal Activity in Visual Brain Targets Promote RGC Axon Regeneration and Optomotor Function Recovery?Audience A - Vision-focusedAudience B - CNS/Systemic